-Incomplete application.
-Determination of completeness, compliance with all Basic and Additional Thresholds, and and the scoring of the application, and any application submission requirements pursuant to these regulations and the application form shall be based entirely entirely on the documents contained in the application as of the final filing deadline.
+- (d) Incomplete application.
+Determination of completeness, compliance with all Basic and Additional Thresholds, and the scoring of the application, and any application submission requirements pursuant to these regulations and the application form shall be based entirely on the documents contained in the application as of the final filing deadline.
 Application omissions may be accepted after the application-filing deadline pursuant to Section 10322(e) if the Executive Director, at his or her sole discretion, determines that the deficiency is an application omission of either a document existing as of the application-filing deadline, or a document certifying to a condition existing at the time of the application-filing deadline.
-Applications not meeting all Basic Threshold Requirements or relevant Additional Threshold (Housing Type) Requirements shown in Sections 10325(f) and (g) or any other application submission requirements described in these Regulations, all Basic Threshold Requirements or relevant Additional Threshold (Housing Type) Requirements shown in Sections 10325(f) and (g) or any other application submission requirements described in these Regulations, these requirements shall be considered incomplete, and shall be disqualified from receiving a reservation of Tax Credits during the cycle in which the application was determined incomplete.
-An applicant shall be notified by the Committee should its application be deemed incomplete and the application will not be scored.

-Complete application.
-No additional documents pertaining to: the Basic or Additional Threshold Requirements:-or or or-scoring categories: and any application submission requirements pursuant to these regulations and the application form shall be accepted after the application-filing deadline unless the Executive Director, at his or her sole discretion, determines that the deficiency is an application omission of either a document existing as of the application-filing deadline, or a document certifying to a condition existing at the time of the application-filing deadline, clear scanning error in which no more than half of the pages in a document are missing or an obviously transposed number. clear scanning error in which no more than half of the pages in a document are missing or an obviously transposed number.
+Applications not meeting all Basic Threshold Requirements or relevant Additional Threshold (Housing Type) Requirements shown in Sections 10325(f) and (g) or any other application submission requirements described in these Regulations, these requirements shall be considered incomplete, and shall be disqualified from receiving a reservation of Tax Credits during the cycle in which the application was determined incomplete.
+An applicant shall be notified by the Committee should its application be deemed incomplete and the application will not be scored. - Complete application.
+No additional documents pertaining to: the Basic or Additional (e) Threshold Requirements; or scoring categories; and any application submission requirements pursuant to these regulations and the application form shall be accepted after the application-filing deadline unless the Executive Director, at his or her sole discretion, determines that the deficiency is an application omission of either a document existing as of the application-filing deadline, or a document certifying to a condition existing at the time of the application-filing deadline. clear scanning error in which no more than half of the pages in a document are missing or an obviously transposed number.
 In such cases, applicants shall be given up to five (5) business days from the date of receipt of staff notification, to submit said documents to complete the application.
 For application omissions, the Executive Director may request additional clarifying information from third party sources, such as local government entities, or the applicant, but this is entirely at the Executive Director's discretion.
 Upon the Executive Director's request, the information sources shall be given up to five (5) business days, from the date of receipt of staff notification, to submit said documents to clarify the application.
 The third party sources shall certify that all evidentiary documents deemed to be missing from the application had been executed, and were in the third-party source's possession, on or prior to, the application-filing deadline.